 3. Offer Holiday Coupons to Get People Browsing

 While advertising about your latest promotion, create some extra incentive by sending your customers holiday coupons.
-According to this 2016 Deloitte survey, 77% of holiday shoppers are influenced by coupon offers and promotions.
-This data shows that special offers make a massive difference on what products and webstores holiday shoppers pay attention too.
+Holiday shoppers are influenced by coupon offers and promotions, so that special offers make a massive difference on what products and webstores holiday shoppers pay attention too.

 Try sending coupons out in emails, or advertise them over your social media, for your customers to take advantage of.
 Providing a great coupon offer will help your webstore shine out from those that don’t, giving your holiday Ecommerce another advantage to stay ahead of the curve.